spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 Click on the **New App Profile** button to create your second app profile.
 Give the app profile the name `hello-universe-complete` and add the tag `scenario-2`.
 Click on **Next**.
 This application profile will contain three different applications, and you will create a service configuration for each.
 The three layers or tiers will together make up the entire application deployment.
-The order you create each layer plays an important role as it dictates the deployment order.
+The order in which you create each layer plays an important role, as it dictates the deployment order.
 For this scenario, you will deploy the database, the API, and the UI.
 Start by creating the first layer by selecting the database service Postgres.